Local SEO | Search Engine | Mobile Statistics

 - 57% of B2B marketers stated that SEO generates more leads than any other marketing initiative.

-- 81% of people perform some type of online research before making a large purchase.
+- 81% of people perform some online research before making a large purchase.

-- 47% of consumers view 3-5 pieces of content created by a company before talking to a salesman from that company.
+- 47% of consumers view 3-5 pieces of content created by a company before talking to a salesperson from that company.

 - 72% of online marketers describe content marketing as their most effective SEO tactic.